YAMAPM/greedySnake/README.md

 # greedySnake
-this is a easy greedy snake demo
+this is an easy greedy snake demo